sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ## Restrictions/Limitations

 - **Reliable System Clock**: Cron (and therefore *scheduled configurations*) relies heavily on the system clock to operate.
 Misconfiguration, or issues with time synchronization protocols (like NTP), can lead to configurations being applied at incorrect times, configurations not being removed, or not at being applied at all.
-- **Editing of Configurations**: There is no support for editing a scheduling configuration.
-If user wants to edit a configuration, the user must delete and create a new scheduled configuration.

 ## Testing Requirements/Design